RickMartian/rocketseat-nodejs/README.md

 # rocketseat-nodejs
-Development of tutorial from rocketseat about node.js
+Development of an API REST with node.js application from rocketseat's tutorial